 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
-California law also allows financial institutions to secure District deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits. \$250,000 of bank balances at June 30, 2022.
-Bank balances of \$9,230,462 at June 30, 2022, respectively, are collateralized in accordance with IRC; however, the collateralized securities are not held in the District's name.
+California law also allows financial institutions to secure District deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits. \$250,000 of bank balances at June 30, 2023 are federally insured.
+Bank balances of \$9,615,613 at June 30, 2023, respectively, are collateralized in accordance with IRC; however, the collateralized securities are not held in the District's name.